kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I do remember the last time I really felt slim was in [Madrid in May 2024 just before Bali](../2024/may.md#bali) when I bought some small-size jeans which I now billow out of.
 - I wonder if the poisoning with intent to kill began straight after, and I started to develop inflammation around my liver area at that time which suddenly made my yoga practice deteriorate and has similarities to [Maria's horrific experiences in Dénia too](../2011-to-2020/2015.md#vipasana-maria).

+### They're sure to tell me they know everything about me

+- Another conversation, another confirmation they know everything about me.
+- They would repeat my sentences verbatim back at me from blogs I wrote in 2013, ideas from my books, for example.
+- Another one was I have some injury in my solar plexus region which I have noticed for some years during yoga in certain poses.
+- Oh, I was talking about something completely different, liver inflammation, and she starts talking about the funny pain in her solar plexus region (verbatim) she's had for years that only happens in certain poses.
+- This must really freak people out who are not expecting it.
+- Do they think they can control people like this?
+- Is that the core process, fear and domination?
+- I'm a bit like... *yawn*, now.

 ### Yet another (fake) bridge collapses, again

 - What is the airspeed velocity of a coconut-laden scanning swallow?